-This discomfort is eloquently described by Kate Rushin in "The Bridge Poem", in which she explains how many women struggling for social change become "the bridge" between their families, communities and struggles.
+This discomfort is eloquently described by Kate Rushin in "The Bridge Poem", in which she explains how many women struggling for social change become "the bridge" between their families, communities and struggles8.

-Similarly, some female academics have started to question the way in which the production of knowledge, under the guise of "universality" or "objectivity", represents women who do not belong to the privileged group as women who need to be saved, depriving them of their capacity for ac-
+Similarly, some female academics have started to question the way in which the production of knowledge, under the guise of "universality" or "objectivity", represents women who do not belong to the privileged group as women who need to be saved, depriving them of their capacity for action, when there has always existed resistance9.